 Paddle-in campers staying at Long Arm Peninsula should be aware that they are in bear territory.
-Please store all your food, drinks, soap, cosmetic, coolers, etc. inside the food lockers located at each campsite.
+Please store all your food, drinks, soap, cosmetics, coolers, etc. inside the food lockers located at each campsite.

 For trash, you may store it in the food locker, or tie it over a tree limb, no less than 10 feet from the ground and away from the trunk.
 Please remove and take all trash and supplies with you when you leave.

 Not all campsites have identical amenities.
 Read the campsite information on ReserveAmerica to see photos of campsites; check availability and fees; find out whether a specific site is wheelchair accessible, has access to water, bathhouses, or pit toilets, or has RV hookups; and learn other important information.

 Park gates are closed and locked at posted closing times for your protection.
 All visitors who are not spending the night need to be out by closing time.
 Vehicles left overnight must have a camping tag.

 The electronic gates at Paddy's Creek access open automatically when a vehicle exiting the park slowly approaches the gate.
 Campers may enter the parking areas after hours with the electronic code printed on the reservation confirmation or receipt.

 Firewood bundles can be purchased at the park from the visitor center or a campground host.
 Contact the park for current prices.
 Fires are permitted only in designated areas and must be tended at all times.
 Gathering firewood is prohibited.